Biography

-Mingyong Cheng (she or they), originally from Beijing and now based in California, is an interdisciplinary artist, researcher, and creative technologist working at the intersection of generative artificial intelligence, computational media, and environmental research.
-She holds two BFAs from the Communication University of China, an MFA in Experimental and Documentary Arts from Duke University, and is currently pursuing a PhD in Art Practice and Art History at the University of California San Diego, with a concentration in interdisciplinary environmental studies.
-Her background spans visual arts, filmmaking, and computational media, grounding her work in both critical inquiry and professional production contexts.
-Her practice integrates artistic research with real world creative technology development.
-She designs and delivers immersive installations, interactive environments, and real time audiovisual systems that combine generative AI, sensing technologies, and spatial media.
-Across her work, AI is treated not as a neutral tool but as a creative collaborator that participates in shaping perception, narrative, and experience.
-This perspective informs how she conceptualizes, prototypes, and deploys complex media systems for public audiences, often working closely with curators, choreographers, composers, and researchers.
+Mingyong Cheng (she or they) is an interdisciplinary artist, researcher, and creative technologist from Beijing, now based in California, working at the intersection of generative artificial intelligence, computational media, and environmental research.
+She holds dual BFAs from the Communication University of China (CUC), an MFA in Experimental and Documentary Arts from Duke University, and is completing a PhD in Art Practice and Art History at the University of California San Diego (UC San Diego), with a concentration in interdisciplinary environmental studies.

 I am an interdisciplinary artist and researcher working at the intersection of generative systems, participatory media, and speculative ecologies.
 My practice engages with computation not simply as a tool but as a way of sensing, interpreting, and transforming the world.
 Drawing from my background in filmmaking and my current work in art history and theory, I approach media as a site where perception, memory, and agency collide, where forms of intelligence, human and nonhuman, begin to blur.
 Lately, I have been drawn to the subtle entanglements between synthetic systems and organic processes, between technological abstraction and emotional resonance.
 I am particularly interested in how generative AI reshapes how we think about authorship, knowledge, and artistic emergence, and how it might be approached not only as a productive force but as a speculative companion, a system that distorts, reflects, and co-creates.
 I think with AI not to automate vision but to estrange it, to open up unfamiliar channels of perception that might reveal something real, however nonliteral or uncomfortable.